To be hired as a graphic designer you need to have an outstanding portfolio.

 If you have worked with big brands or recognised companies, this can give your portfolio a massive boost (which you should utilise!).
 Potential clients can gauge that you are experience in the field and can trust you if they hire you.

 Hiring a graphic designer (whether freelance or full time), is all about trust, which you can instill within their thinking with social proof.
-Showcasing that you have worked with clients in the past can give credibility to your whole portfolio.
+Showcasing that you have worked with clients in the past (in particular an ‘About page‘) can give credibility to your whole portfolio.

 Make sure that you showcase your client work first, as this will encourage other clients to work with you.
 Personal projects are also important, but I would always recommend putting client projects first.
 If you haven’t worked with any clients before, the next tip is for you.